elixir-europe/biohackathon-projects-2022/25/README.md

 # Project 25: Scientific and technical enhancement of bioinformatics software metadata using the Tools Ecosystem open infrastructure

+## Contribution

+If you want to contribute to this project, see the contribution inscructions [here](https://github.com/elixir-europe/biohackathon-projects-2022/blob/main/25/Contributing.md).

 ## Abstract

 The Tools Ecosystem is a centralized repository for the open and transparent exchange of metadata about software tools and services in Bioinformatics and Life Sciences.